Student Affairs Staff

 Sirikanyah Lane Dasom

 Sirikanyah Lane Dasom also known as Veronica is from Thailand with a dual nationality of Thai/Irish.
 She has a bachelor’s degree in International Tourism Management and master’s degree in Integrated Marketing Communications from Dhurakij Pundit University in Bangkok, Thailand.

 Before joining the American University of Phnom Penh, Veronica was a lecturer in Thailand with experience in higher education, academic research, and student organization.
 She worked closely with students both inside and outside of the classroom environment, helped organizing events with various universities and planned fieldtrips in corporate social responsibility and educational on-site learning visits to various international organizations.

 Veronica brings her commitment to providing students with transformational opportunities in student engagement, health and well-being and student advocacy towards reaching one’s highest potential.

-Olta’s vision for the Career and Alumni relations is to create a strategic engagement plan to provide assistance to the students to enhance their career journey and build a connected alumni community.
+Phyna’s vision for Career and Alumni relations is to provide systematic assistance to students to enhance their career pathways and build a strong alumni community.

 HEM Peoulakhena or Lakhena is born and raised in Cambodia.
 She has a bachelor’s degree in International Relations from Panasastra University and a bachelor degree in TEFL from Norton University, Cambodia.

 Prior to joining the American University of Phnom Penh, she has over ten years of working experience in higher institution and the education industry.
 She was working at a university in Cambodia responsible for Global Engagement and the Admission.
 She is also well equipped with knowledge of Student Visa Application while working as an education agent for various universities abroad.

 Lakhena believes that academia and the social engagement amongst peers inside and outside of the classroom will be the catalyst for students’ personal and professional growth.